Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/03-Configuration/V. Windows-Deployment-Services.md

 ---

-📁 6.
+📁 7.
 Screenshot Storage
-All screenshots related to GPOs should be saved in:<br />
+All screenshots for this section can be found in:<br />
 📂 [`06-Screenshots/VIII.
 Windows-Deployment-Services`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/06-Screenshots/VIII.%20Windows-Deployment-Services/README.md)